2 Physical and Chemical Properties and Separation of a Mixture

 Record what you observe inside the test tube.
 Did you observe a physical or chemical change?

 1. Now, increase the intensity of the Bunsen flame by increasing the gas flow.
-Record your observations and determine whether it is a physical or chemical change.
+Turn off the Bunsen Burner, let cool to room temperature (don’t put in the test tube rack until it cools to close to room temperature), record your observations and determine whether it is a physical or chemical change.
 Explain your answer.

 Iodine

-3. After you have seen the change, allow the tube to cool to room temperature.
+3. After you have seen the change, turn off the Bunsen burner and allow the tube to cool to room temperature before putting it into a test tube rack.
 How do the crystals on the sides of the tube compare with the original iodine in composition and properties?

 Based on your observations, determine if you observed physical or chemical changes, and if you observed a phase change, determine what this phase change is called (use this figure for the terms).